• info@al-dirassa.com

 • Safety pins

-Choose comfortable clothing that does not require constant fixing during worship.
+Choose comfortable clothing that does not require constant adjustment during worship.

 11. Extra Tips for First-Time Pilgrims